IkennaEgwim/Expenso/README.md

 ### Deployment via Heroku

-Deploying Tasktopia to Heroku was a straightforward and efficient process.
+Deploying Expenso to Heroku was a straightforward and efficient process.
 Here’s a brief overview of the steps I followed:

 1. **Create a Heroku Account:**